npm/npm/doc/files/package.json.md

 ## Local Paths

-As of version ???, you can provide a path to a local directory that contains a package.
+As of version 1.5.0 you can provide a path to a local directory that contains a package.
 Local paths can be in the form:

     ../foo/bar
     ~/foo/bar
     ./foo/bar
     /foo/bar

-This feature is helpful for local offline development and creating tests that require npm installing but you don't want to hit an external server, but should not be used when publishing packages to the public registry.

 ## devDependencies